Civil War artillery was somewhat limited to only firing at visible targets. Because of this the artillery fought side by side with the infantry.

 Civil War Cannons were very valuable and expensive, because of this they were very highly maintained and artillerymen had to have very strict discipline and strict rules to keep them operating and in proper working condition.

-Now of course there was not just one type of cannon on a Civil War battlefield, in fact there was usually several types, sometimes even in the same
+Now of course there was not just one type of cannon on a Civil War battlefield, in fact there were usually several types, sometimes even in the same Civil War battery

 This was especially true with Confederate Artillery.

 Since there was no shortage of Union Artillery they did not need to mix and match different guns into a single battery.
 The Union used one type of gun per battery.

 There were also many different types of artillery rounds to go with these many different types of artillery pieces.

 There were four types of Civil War cannon ammunition that was used during the war.
 They were solid shot, shell, case, and canister.

 Solid shot was used against soldiers and enemy artillery.

 Shell was simply a hollow shell filled with black powder, which was ignited by a fuse.

 Case was also a hollow shell and it was also filled with black powder but the one difference was that it had iron balls inside it, needless to say this did damage to people.